Back to top

 The a-ordning is a coordinated service used by employers to report information about income and employees to NAV (the Norwegian Labour and Welfare Administration), Statistics Norway and the Norwegian Tax Administration.
 The service is digital.
 The information is submitted electronically, either via the employer's payroll system or via a service in Altinn.
 The Norwegian Tax Administration administers the scheme on behalf of the other public agencies.
 The a-ordning entered into force on 1 January 2015.
 The aim was to simplify and coordinate the reporting of information by employers by replacing five forms with a single a-melding.

-From the reference year of 2015, the figures for NACE Rev.2 06 "Extraction of crude petroleum and natural gas" and 49.5 "Transport via pipeline" in the SBS are based on a new data source.
+Data source for NACE Rev.2 06 and 49.5: from the reference year of 2015, the figures for NACE Rev.2 06 "Extraction of crude petroleum and natural gas" and 49.5 "Transport via pipeline" in the SBS are based on a new data source.
 This resulted in a break in the time series between 2014 and 2015.
-The new data sourced from the annual statistics Extraction and related services, which also is the main data source for the National Accounts (NA).
+The new data source from the annual statistics Extraction and related services, which also is the main data source for the National Accounts (NA).
 The population covers all approved operators and license owners on the Norwegian continental shelf, including fields, terminals and offices, in addition to businesses in NACE 49.500 and pipelines registered as separate units in the business register.
 The data collection is a complete census, and the population is based on information from the Norwegian Petroleum Directorate (NPD) and the Ministry of Petroleum and Energy (MPE) in addition to central principles for population management.
 Previously, the issue of inconsistent figures between SBS and NA was caused by use of different data sources.
 The advantage of new data source is that the figures between SBS, the annual statistics and NA are more consistent now.
 Furthermore, the definition of economic variables is more consistent between EUROSTAT and NA due to the change of data source.

 The extent to which the administrative source are used:

-- data source, basic data for some characteristics
+- data source, basic data for some characteristics;

-- data source for imputation in case of non-response
+- data source for imputation in case of non-response;

-- data source for imputation, for strata not covered by the survey
+- data source for imputation, for strata not covered by the survey;

-- data source for 'mass imputation': (imputation of units not selected in the sample)
+- data source for 'mass imputation': imputation of units not selected in the sample;

 - data source for calibration (calage sur marge) to optimize inference from survey results.